yochannah/carpentries.org/_posts/2022/01/2022-01-31-live-lesson-infrastructure.md

-Because these are large changes with far-reaching consequences for our community, we are going to make this transition as smooth as possible, starting with **a soft beta release in April 2022** with interested maintainers, lesson authors, and instructors. **If you would like to begin exploring The Carpentries Workbench and help us out with beta testing, please get in touch by emailing me at
+Because these are large changes with far-reaching consequences for our community, we are going to make this transition as smooth as possible, starting with **a soft beta release in April 2022** with interested Maintainers, Lgsson Authors, and Instructors. **If you would like to begin exploring The Carpentries Workbench and help us out with beta testing, please get in touch by emailing me at
 <a href="mailto:zkamvar@carpentries.org?subject=I would like to beta test The Carpentries Workbench">zkamvar [at] carpentries.org</a>.**
 It is vital that we include a wide range of perspectives in this process.